mischavandenburg/az-104-azure-administrator/README.md

 These are actually Anki flash cards.
 I use Obsidian to take my notes and I run a plugin that generates flashcards from this syntax.
 The test before the "::" is the front of the card, and the rest is the back of the card.

-# Anki

-I use Anki for spaced repetition.
-I'm including an export of my Anki deck in this repo as well.